The Life Force of the Far East

 I usually refer to ki as the ether of intention.
 Before anything is done, it must be intended, and that immediately gets ki going.
 So, everything is first done in this ether of intention, only later to manifest itself in the material world.
 The creative principle, without which nothing would happen.
 Creativity is not just doing something material, making an object, but it is the ability to act at all.
 To be alive, to think, dream, move, interact with our surroundings.
 Creation is an ongoing process, or we would cease to exist.
 Ki is the creative flow.

-The book about the life energy qi, with exercises on how to awaken and use it.
+QiIncrease your life energy.
+The life energy qi (ki) explained, with exercises on how to awaken and use it.
+Click the image to see the book at Amazon (paid link).

 More about the book here.